 Apart from your budget, you would want to go somewhere that interests you.
 Perhaps you love Japanese culture, or the Swiss Alps is on your bucket list, or you’re just determined to see the set of the Game of Thrones in Croatia.

-You’re responsible for your own safety!
-Especially as a solo traveller on your first trip.
+You’re responsible for your own safety, especially as a solo traveller on your first trip.
 Research on the countries that are safer for solo travelling, such as New Zealand or Austria.
 Here’s 7 safety tips for travelling alone.

 Though not the most crucial, it remains as an important consideration!
 You could still travel to Vietnam without knowing a word of Vietnamese and just rely on Google Translate.
 However, if you’re worried about language barriers, perhaps try out a country that speaks your native tongue.